Math / 7th Grade / Unit 6: Geometry

 Have students complete the Pre-Unit Assessment and Pre-Unit Student Self-Assessment before starting the unit.
 Use the Pre-Unit Assessment Analysis Guide to identify gaps in foundational understanding and map out a plan for learning acceleration throughout the unit.

-Have students complete the Mid-Unit Assessment after lesson 11.
+Have students complete the Mid-Unit Assessment after Lesson 11.

-Use the resources below to assess student mastery of the unit content and action plan for future units.
+Use the resources below to assess student understanding of the unit content and action plan for future units.

-Prepare to teach this unit by immersing yourself in the standards, big ideas, and connections to prior and future content.
-Unit Launches include a series of short videos, targeted readings, and opportunities for action planning.
+Before you teach this unit, unpack the standards, big ideas, and connections to prior and future content through our guided intellectual preparation process.
+Each Unit Launch includes a series of short videos, targeted readings, and opportunities for action planning to ensure you're prepared to support every student.

 To see all the materials needed for this course, view our 7th Grade Course Material Overview.